dmitrypol/valq/README.md

 ## Questions

 ### How is this different from other job queues?
 Valkey gives us speed, rich library ecosystem and features such as replication and persistence.
-We can also support delayed message delivery with sorted sets type, which is not available in many other job queues.
+Valq module supports delayed message delivery (u64 seconds enables up to ~585 billion years in the future), which is not available in many other job queues.

 ### Does this need to be a module?
 While it is possible to implement a job queue using Valkey's existing data structures, such as lists, sorted sets and hashes, this approach can lead to client side complexity where libraries in different languages have to implement the same logic.
 By creating a dedicated module, we can provide a consistent and efficient implementation that can be used across different languages and applications.

 ### Does this module need to be built in Rust?